 Temporary Food Permit

-All campus events where food or drink is served require a Temporary Food Service Operation Permit.
+All campus events where food or drink is served require a Temporary Food Permit unless it is exempted under the section describing when a permit is not needed.
 Any questions or additional information needed may be addressed to the MU Sanitarian.

 Potentially Hazardous Foods